Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 for all $w_2\in W_2$ and parity-homogeneous $w_1\in W_1$, $a\in A$.

 Now, the equality of the morphisms in \eqref{eqn:int1} translates to the equality of the right arrows in the two diagrams above, which implies the equality of the left arrows.
-Thus \eqref{eqn:int1} implies the equality
+Thus \eqref{eqn:int1} implies

 as elements of $\overline{W_3}$.
 Then Proposition \ref{extskewassoc} implies that \eqref{skewassoc} holds for all $(z_1,z_2)\in S_2$.

 Conversely, if \eqref{skewassoc} holds for all $(z_1,z_2)\in S_2$, then \eqref{realskewassoc} follows because $(r_1, r_2)$ is in the boundary of $S_2$.
 This means that the compositions of morphisms in the left columns of \eqref{skewassocdiag1} and \eqref{eqn:commM1} are equal, so that the right columns are equal as well.
 Thus the equality of the morphisms in \eqref{eqn:int1} follows. \end{proof}